trek/beautiful-open/CONTRIBUTING.md

 ## New submissions

+  1. One submission per Issue or Pull Request
   1. Please name your file `xxxx-xx-xx-<name>.md` where `<name>` is replaced with the name of your site, e.g. `xxxx-xx-xx-emberjs.md`.
      I will supply the date when publishing the site.